FieryCod/holy-lambda/doc/1-01-whatisit.md

 *Tradeoffs*
 - you have to generate native-configurations for GraalVM (automated by running `bb native:conf`)
 - GraalVM compilation is long - for development use Java runtime with `sam invoke` or `bb stack:invoke`
-- adding and using new libary is not always easy when compiling to native, some extra know-how about GraalVM is needed
+- adding and using new library is not always easy when compiling to native, some extra know-how about GraalVM is needed

 ## Babashka runtime
-Babashka runtime provides interactive development environment.
+[Babashka](https://github.com/babashka/babashka) runtime provides interactive development environment.
 There is no need for compiling the sources since those are provided as is to `AWS SAM`.

 | Runtime   | Cold start | Performance | Artifacts size   | Memory Consumption | Interactive | Compile time |
 |-----------|------------|-------------|------------------|--------------------|-------------|--------------|